pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 This package includes all the capabilities of the Out of the Box Supply Chain With Testing, but adds source and image scanning using Grype.

-For workloads that use source code or prebuilt images, it performs the following:
+Workloads that use source code or prebuilt images perform the following:

 - Building from source code:

   1. Watching a Git Repository or local directory for changes
-  1. Running tests from a developer-provided Tekton pipeline
+  2. Running tests from a developer-provided Tekton pipeline
-  1. Scanning the source code for known vulnerabilities using Grype
+  3. Scanning the source code for known vulnerabilities using Grype
-  1. Building a container image out of the source code with Buildpacks
+  4. Building a container image out of the source code with Buildpacks
-  1. Scanning the image for known vulnerabilities
+  5. Scanning the image for known vulnerabilities
-  1. Applying operator-defined conventions to the container definition
+  6. Applying operator-defined conventions to the container definition
-  1. Deploying the application to the same cluster
+  7. Deploying the application to the same cluster

 - Using a prebuilt application image: